-People in Singapore celebrate this religious holiday over four days and by engaging in acts of prayer and sacrifice.
+People in Singapore celebrate this religious holiday over four days by engaging in acts of prayer and sacrifice.

 Hari Raya Haji Meaning, 2023 Dates & Sultan Mosque, Singapore